top of page

 State-specific concurrent billing rules:

+Practices should cross-reference the current cpt codes for aba therapy against each payer's medical policy before scheduling any concurrent billing scenario.
 Missouri Medicaid allows concurrent billing of 97153 and 97155 when the BCBA is on-site, actively supervising the RBT, and making real-time protocol modifications.
 Documentation must show both providers were face-to-face with the client simultaneously.

 Texas Medicaid permits concurrent billing under similar conditions but requires specific modifier combinations that vary by managed care organization.
-Some Texas MCOs require prior authorization before allowing concurrent billing on the same date of service.
+Some Texas MCOs requires prior authorization before allowing concurrent billing on the same date of service.

 California Medicaid allows concurrent billing but has stricter documentation requirements.
 The session note must clearly delineate what the RBT did under 97153 and what specific protocol modifications the BCBA made under 97155.